Closed Cohen-Macaulay completion of binomial edge ideals: Introduction

-We first discuss some preliminaries in section 2, which are required for the subsequent discussions.
-The rest of the paper is divided into two main parts.
-The first part, comprising of sections 3 and 4, are devoted to the construction of graphs and clutters, such that their binomial edge ideals are Cohen-Macaulay and the second part (section 5) is devoted to the study of unmixed and Cohen-Macaulay properties of binomial edge ideals of subgraphs.
-To be precise, in section 3, we give a construction to create a graph $[G]$ starting with an arbitrary graph $G$, such that the binomial edge ideal $J_{[G]}$ corresponding to the graph $[G]$ is Cohen-Macaulay and $J_{G}\subseteq J_{[G]}$.
+We first discuss some preliminaries in Section \ref{ccmpreli}, which are required for the subsequent discussions.
+The rest of the paper is divided into two parts.
+The first part (Sections \ref{ccm-completion}) is devoted to the $\mathbf{CCM}$-completion problem, and the second part (Section \ref{ccmsubgraph}) is devoted to the study of unmixed and Cohen-Macaulay properties of binomial edge ideals of induced subgraphs.
+To be precise, in Section \ref{ccm-completion}, we give a method to construct a graph $[G]$, which is a $\mathbf{CCM}$-completion of an arbitrary given graph $G$.
 The first step in the construction is to make the graph $G$ closed.
-Then we construct the graph $[G]$, by adding some special edges to $G$.
-The most natural graphs whose binomial edge ideals are Cohen-Macaulay are the complete graphs.
-However, our construction does not necessarily yield a complete graph.
-In section 4, we generalize the same construction for binomial edge ideals of clutters.
-In section 5, we try to give some conditions for unmixed (respectively Cohen-Macaulay) property of binomial edge ideals of subgraphs of those graphs whose binomial edge ideal is unmixed (respectively Cohen-Macaulay).
-In \ref{um9}, we show that for any closed graph $G$ if $J_{G}$ is Cohen-Macaulay then $J_{H}$ is Cohen-Macaulay for any subgraph $H$ of $G$.
+Then we construct the graph $[G]$ by adding some special edges to $G$.
+By this process, we can find all possible $\mathbf{CCM}$-completion of a given graph by taking all possible labelling of the vertices.
+In Proposition \ref{closedpath}, we show that the block graph of a connected closed graph is a path, and in Proposition \ref{closedindecom}, we prove that an indecomposable closed graph has no cut vertex.
+We give the explicit structure of closed graphs with Cohen-Macaulay binomial edge ideals (see Theorem \ref{closedcmstruc}), which help us identify $\mathbf{CCM}$ graphs without knowing the labelling of the vertices.
+In Remark \ref{remarkclosedcm}, we discuss some properties of $J_{G}$ for $G\in \mathbf{CCM}$.
+Since the block graph of a graph with unmixed binomial edge ideal is a tree (by \cite[Proposition 1.3]{cactus}), it is worth considering the class of graphs whose block graphs are trees, and we denote this class by $\mathbf{BT}$.
+In Theorem \ref{smallclosedcm}, for a graph $G\in \mathbf{BT}$, we find the $\mathbf{CCM}$-completion number $\mathbf{CCM}(G)$, and the set of all minimal $\mathbf{CCM}$-completions of $G$.
+We write an algorithm (Algorithm \ref{algclosedcm}) to compute the $\mathbf{CCM}$-completion number $\mathbf{CCM}(G)$ and a minimum $\mathbf{CCM}$-completion $[G]$ of a given graph $G\in\mathbf{BT}$.
+We study the time complexity of the algorithm, and our algorithm turns out to be a polynomial-time algorithm.
+However, in general, it remains to check whether the $\mathbf{CCM}$-completion problem is NP-hard or not.
+So, we end this section by Question \ref{quesccm-comp}.
+In Section \ref{ccmsubgraph}, we try to give some conditions for unmixed (respectively, Cohen-Macaulay) property of binomial edge ideals of subgraphs of those graphs whose binomial edge ideal is unmixed (respectively, Cohen-Macaulay).
+In Theorem \ref{um9}, we show that for any closed graph $G$ if $J_{G}$ is Cohen-Macaulay, then $J_{H}$ is Cohen-Macaulay for any subgraph $H$ of $G$.
+We prove that any graph with unmixed binomial edge ideal has an accessible completion (Proposition \ref{acc-construct}), and propose the Question \ref{quesacc-comp}.
+We end up by giving the sufficient and necessary conditions (Theorem \ref{whiskercm}) for the Cohen-Macaulay property of binomial edge ideals of whisker graphs.